ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Charles City intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84038074/1865-04-13/ed-1/seq-1)

 #### 1865-04-13 &middot; Charles City, Floyd County, Iowa

 <table style="width: 100%;"><tr><td style="width: 50%">

+he question naturally arises—To (give her education with this actual
+whom is the Rev. Pearl responsible world and its transpiriug events,
+for the enormoua sums of money he re-j I&#x27;rge her to read the newspapers, and
+ceives, and how much of it lies buried become familiar with the prseut char­
+deep in his breeches pockets As al-1 acter and improvement of our race.
+Teadv hinted, the plan is to locate the History ia of some importance but
+Institution at Dos Moines* and the the past world is dead.
+Our thoughts
+next General Assembly will be called and our conccrus should be for the
+npou to appropriate one hundred thou-&#x27; proaeut world, to know what it is, and
 Sand dollars for erecting the buildings.1 improve the condition of it.
 Let her
 The Reverend Pearl is to IK* Superiu-j have an intelligent opiuion, and be
 teiulent, and Mrs. Auua, Matron of the able to sustain au intelligent couver­